Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 ## Project Setup

-You will get an introduction to 'Create React App' in the next section as a great way to build new React projects.
+You wget an introduction to 'Create React App' in the next section as a great way to build new React projects.
 For now, keep things simple and familiar by using 'Parcel JS' to set up your project to bundle and run your React code for these examples.

 ### Configure Parcel JS